-It’s is not the airline’s fault, but catching an overnight flight is nothing glamorous.
+It’s is not the airline’s fault, but catching a red-eye international flight is nothing glamorous.

-If you have always pictured overnight flights like the scene in ‘The Lizzie McGuire Movie”, sadly the real stories are not as graceful.
+If you have always pictured overnight flights like the scene in ‘The Lizzie McGuire Movie”, sadly it’s usually not how they go.

 My whole body shivered with goosebumps.
 Achieving homeostasis is not an option.
 I couldn’t get warm.
 They gave me a blanket as soon as I was seated, but it wasn’t enough.
 The worst part of the Arctic my feet suffered in.
 I made the mistake of wearing open-toed shoes on the flight.
 Rookie mistake.
 They were cold, but not numb so I felt their discomfort every minute of the flight.

 It was nice to have free food, but there is a reason why a certain food is free.
 I got the vegetarian option which included a six vegetable stir fry with noodles, a salad with grains, raisins, and some kind of leafy green, all topped with a loaf of bread.
-After I ate it my stomach didn’t feel great, but that could have also been from the flight.
-The food is not good, but I am thankful they serve food.
+After I ate it my stomach didn’t feel great, and I knew to eat on the flight was a mistake.
 An hour later they came by with mango sorbet and water.
 This time I was very satisfied.
 A few hours pass by and they are required to serve breakfast, which is odd considering it is 12:30 in United States time.
 Breakfast included greek yogurt and a croissant with strawberry jam.
 A perfect breakfast or midnight snack.

-At around 1:00am our flight arrived.
-Only it was actually 7am in Italy time.
-As much as I was aware there was a time difference I simply assumed that we would be on the flight until 8am, not 8am Italy time which is still midnight for Americans.
+At around 1:00 am our flight arrived.
+Only it was 7 am in Italy time.
+As much as I was aware there was a time difference I simply assumed that we would be on the flight until 8 am, not 8 am Italy time which is still midnight for Americans.
 The time difference is difficult to cope with.
 It is three in the morning and everyone is up and ready to go to Italy.
 Needless to say, I took a long siesta afterward.

 Hair pulled back in a now greasy bun, face unwashed, and eyes red as hell I walked out of the airport ready to start the day.

-Hopefully, you have a better experience catching a red-eye than I did.
+Hopefully, you have a better experience catching a red-eye international flight.